-When I met Wardah in person, I realized she had the aura of a Goddess.
+When I met Wardah in person, I realised she had the aura of a Goddess.
 That can be fascinating to many, intimidating to some, and awaken envy in others.
 She hasn’t told me this, but I’m pretty sure her appearance tends to lead people to assume that everything about her life is, indeed, as perfect as she looks.
 Because let’s be honest, that’s certainly the biggest misconception about beauty.

 I had to scroll over so many posts full of poetry and beautiful photos to finally find out she was a cancer survivor.
 Given how reserved she is, she wouldn’t have gone into full detail about her story if it wasn’t because I asked her about it.
-I am so honored that she felt ready to share her warrior journey with the Sturdy Girls community.
+I am so honoured that she felt ready to share her warrior journey with the Sturdy Girls community.

 Before getting sick, Wardah’s life was nothing short of a rollercoaster.
 As a professional model, a big part of her job required her to travel very often, and she sure enjoyed that.
 She ferociously believed in love and was in a relationship that made her happy.
 Unfortunately, she was also thinking constantly about the future, stressing out for no reason, and… having way too much sugar.
 She still didn’t know by then, but chronic anxiety and sugar overconsumption were slowly feeding her cancer cells.